meltham44/meltham44.github.io/drafts/2024-09-18-pxe-server.md

 ### Discover

-The process starts as normal, with the client broadcasting a DHCP Discover packet requesting DHCP options 66 and 67, amongst others:
+The process starts as normal, with the client broadcasting a DHCP Discover packet requesting DHCP options 66 and 67, amongst others (packet 958):

 ![DHCP option requests from the client]({{site.baseurl}}/assets/img/pxe-server/client_discover_requests.png)